 The purposive and stratified random sampling techniques were used to select the graduates for the study.
 The Department of Mechanical Engineering had graduated over 400 students into the job market from 2014 to 2019 as shown in Table 1.
 However, the study purposively targeted four consecutive cohorts of graduates who completed their HND Mechanical Engineering Program between 2014 and 2017.
 This was because the 2018 graduates had just completed their national service and were yet to be employed while the 2019 graduates had just started their National Service and were not due for employment.
 Thus, including these categories of graduates in the study would result in a false conclusion.
 Since the department runs the HND Mechanical Engineering Program with options in Plant, Automobile and Production, the graduates were stratified into these Program options and the respondents were randomly selected from the options to ensure that each of the Program options were equally represented.
 The stratified sampling was used to ensure that respondents were selected from each of the Program options offered at the department.
 In all, the respondents of the study were 131 graduates from the department who completed from 2014 to 2017.
-Fifty percent (50%) of the graduates from each of the Program options offered at the department were selected from each of these graduates for the respondents for the study were selected from each of the Program options offered at the department were selected from each of these graduates from the department who completed from 2014 to 2017.
-Fifty percent (50%) of the graduates from each of the Program options offered at the department were selected from each of these graduation years as the respondents for the study.
+Fifty percent (50%) of the graduates from each of the Program options offered at the department were selected from each of these graduates for the respondents for the study.